influxdata/telegraf/docs/CONFIGURATION.md

   Log only error level messages.

 - **logtarget**:
-  Log target controls the destination for logs and can be one of "file", "stderr" or, on Windows, "eventlog".
-When set to "file", the output file is determined by the "logfile" setting.
+  Log target controls the destination for logs and can be one of "text", "structured" or, on Windows, "eventlog".
+The output file (if any) is determined by the "logfile" setting.

 - **logfile**:
-  Name of the file to be logged to when using the "file" logtarget.
-If set to the empty string then logs are written to stderr.
+  Name of the file to be logged to or stderr if unset or empty.
+This setting is ignored for the "eventlog" target.

 - **logfile_rotation_interval**:
   The logfile will be rotated after the time interval specified.
 When set to